How to Care for a Mixed Flower Composition

 - Choose a vase.
 The length of the stems should be 1.5-2 bigger than the height of a vase.
 The shape of a vase isn’t as important as long as it provides enough room inside.

-- Now unwrap the bouquet and remove all excess leaves.
+- Remove all excess leaves.

 - Cut 2-3 cm of the stem at an angle of 45 degrees using a sharp pruner or knife.